LiamS234/Random-Prison-map-Generator/README.md

 ## Notes for reviewers
 - The code is intentionally focused on algorithmic clarity and modularity — look for clear single-responsibility classes and small helpers (CoordinateUtils, SegmentCalculator, Grid helpers).
-- Many objects are primitive cubes for the prototype; the focus is on systems and placement accuracy.
+- Onjects are primitive shapes for the prototype; the focus is on systems and placement accuracy.

 ## Contact
 Liam Smith — liam.smith234@gmail.com — https://liamsmith234.itch.io/